 Primary sources can take many forms.
 Some examples:

 Consult with your instructor if you're not sure what constitutes a primary source for your project.
+You can also consult this guide on primary sources.

 Use the advanced version of the Libraries' Search by clicking "Advanced Search" under the search box on the libraries' website (libraries.usc.edu).
 Use the pull-down menu to choose "Subject terms," then type the title of a work you're interested in.
 This should give you books and articles about that work.